kyle-dewey/Bang/README.md

 living project with EOD technicians from across different communities helping to build and maintain this code.

 ****DOWNLOAD INSTRUCTIONS****
 To download bang just click on the .apk file in the home directory of this project or download the apk form the project website at defusinguncertainty.org

+****DEVELOPERS!****
+If you are interested in making your own version of BANG, or in translation and localization of the app send me an email and I will give you access to the source code.
+For translation and localization I have a fairly straight forward pipeline for building local versions.